reabyking/Rea/README.md

 # REA Group simple-sinatra-app Solution

 Please see the below solution to the REA Group Systems Engineer Test.
-This solution has been tested and run from an Ubuntu Lastet Image 18.04 Docker image with the below requirements installed.
-My docker repository name is set as reabyorg/rea.
+This solution has been tested and run from an Ubuntu Lastet Image 18.04 Docker image on Docker Platform.
+The test docker repository name is set as reabyorg/rea.

 ## Table of Contents
   * [Manual build your Docker image](#build)